DeSevilla/FractalGen/README.md

     having this as True will show undiverged points differently between different frames.

 * Fixed simulation parameters
   * height: float, height of the viewing window in the complex plane.
-Width will be determined by the ratio of xpixels to ypixels
+  * width: float, width of the viewing window. defaults to height times the ratio of xpixels to ypixels
   * center: complex number, center of the viewing window
   * point_value_max: float, maximum absolute value at any point